As I often write on this blog, the Raspberry Pi is the perfect device for hacking and pen testing.

 You can get the image on this page.

-Scroll to the Raspberry Pi section and click on the first link (“Kali Linux RPI”).
+Scroll to the ARM section, find the Raspberry Pi versions, and click on the link corresponding to your model.

-You need to open it with a Torrent download tool.
+In this case, you’ll need a Torrent download tool.

 If you don’t have one, Deluge is available for any operating system: click here.